 How to Make Chicken Bryan at Home

-- Start by cooking the chicken.
+- Start by getting the chicken cooking.
 As I said above, you can either cook it in a skillet on the stove or on a grill.
 You could also use a George Foreman grill or something like that if you have it.
-Make sure you rub the chicken on both sides with some olive oil, both to prevent sticking and to infuse it with a nice flavor.
-Then season with salt and pepper and place into the skillet.
+Make sure you brush chicken breasts on both sides with some olive oil, both to prevent sticking and to infuse it with a nice flavor.
+Then season with kosher salt and pepper and place into the skillet.

 Most thinner chicken breasts will cook in about 4 to 5 minutes per side.
 Be sure to cook the chicken until it reaches 165º inside the thickest part.

 - Next, prepare the sauce.
-To do this, you will sauté the onion and garlic over medium heat for about 2 minutes.
+In a different skillet, sauté the onion and garlic over medium heat for about 2 minutes.
 Be careful not to overcook them because the garlic will get bitter.

 When they are just beginning to get fragrant, add the white wine and lemon juice and simmer for 10 minutes.
 (Simmer means to cook over medium-low or low heat so that small bubbles form but the liquid is not boiling.)

 After the 10 minutes has elapsed, you will add the heavy cream and the butter to the sauce, but only add the butter a tablespoon at a time.
 Wait until one tablespoon melts before adding the next one.
 You can whisk gently during this process, and be sure to keep it over low heat until the sauce is emulsified.
 (Emulsified means that two liquids which don't usually combine are combined.)

-Finally, add the sun-dried tomatoes and basil and cook until they are just warm.
+Finally, add the sun-dried tomatoes and basil and stir.
+Cook until they are just warm.